jon-jacky/PyModel/samples/Socket/README.txt

 Now that we have validated the test suite, we can execute it.
-The test_msgsize script is a test script that uses the PyModel tester pmt to execute the runs in the msgsizes test suite with the Python standard library socket module, with the aid of the stepper test harness.
+The test_msgsize script is a test script that uses the PyModel tester pmt to execute the runs in the msgsizes test suite with the Python standard library socket module, with the aid of the stepper_d test harness.

 Execute the test suite: trun test_msgsize.
 The first two runs fail,